RISC-KC/basic_rv32s/guidelines/development_log.md

 When the Control Unit recognizes that aq is set, it should hold PC_Stall while waiting for an identification signal in the WB stage that the aq-set instruction has completed.
 Similarly, when the Control Unit recognizes that rl is set, it should hold PC_Stall while waiting until all instructions prior to the rl-set instruction have completed up to the WB stage—in other words, insert a bubble.

-How to implement this…
+How to implement this...
 Pipeline the Atomic signal and carry it to the WB stage.
 Place a comparison module in WB; when Atomic is 1 and the instruction arrives, return an aq_done signal to the Control Unit to release PC_Stall.
-No, wait… if that’s the plan, I can just carry the Atomic signal to WB and feed it directly back to the Control Unit.
+No, wait... if that’s the plan, I can just carry the Atomic signal to WB and feed it directly back to the Control Unit.
 I’ll do that.

 Then how about rl?
-How do I insert the bubble… The Hazard Unit already has flush capability per pipeline register, so I’ll implement it so that when the rl bit is set, using the flush function we issue a NOP, based on inputs of the Atomic identification bit, the rl bit at ID, and the rl bit at WB.
+How do I insert the bubble...
+The Hazard Unit already has flush capability per pipeline register, so I’ll implement it so that when the rl bit is set, using the flush function we issue a NOP, based on inputs of the Atomic identification bit, the rl bit at ID, and the rl bit at WB.

 Wiring the rl bit in WB now.
 That’s it for today.